 Samaritans were a blend of Israelites left behind when Israel was exiled by the King of Assyria circa 722 B.C. and Assyrians that the King sent into the area.
-(2 kings 17).
+(2 Kings 17).
 They believed in the God of Israel, acknowledged Moses as His prophet, and accepted the Pentateuch as scripture.
-They, however, did not accept the any Old Testament writings beyond the Pentateuch as canonical.
+They, however, did not accept any Old Testament writings beyond the Pentateuch as canonical.
 The Samaritans considered the Judeans to be apostates following the sanctuary leaving Shechem.
 They worshiped God on Mount Gerizim and not in Jerusalem.
 They, too, were looking for a Messiah to come.

 The Samaritan Woman at the Well

 Being that Samaria was to the south of Galilee and north of Judea, Jesus had to go through Samaria to get to Jerusalem.
 Typically, Jews avoided going through Samaria when traveling between Galilee and Judea.
 Yet, Jesus did not.
 He purposefully traveled to Samaria.
 He stopped at a well about the noon hour and waited.

 As a woman came to the well to draw water, Jesus intentionally drew her into a conversation with Him by asking her for a drink.
 He was well aware that Jews did not associate with Samaritans, yet, alone a woman.
 This is where Jesus first got my attention.
 He set aside social norms to reach out to her and those living in Samaria.
 The custom was that a Jew was considered unclean if he used a drinking vessel handled by a Samaritan.
 Still, Jesus asked her for a drink.